scosman/actions_mcp/README.md

 ## Benefits

 1. **Simple setup:** one YAML file is all it takes to create a custom MCP server for your coding agents, and share it with your team.
-Kinda like package.json scripts or Github Actions workflows.
+Similar to package.json scripts or Github Actions workflows.
-2. **Tool discovery:** coding agents knows which dev-tools are available and the exact parameters they require.
+2. **Tool discovery:** coding agents know which dev-tools are available and the exact arguments they require.
 No more guessing CLI strings.
-3. **Improved security:** limit the list of the commands agents can run without approval, and extra validation of parameters agents generate (e.g. ensure a file path exists inside the project).
+3. **Improved security:** limit the list of the commands agents can run without approval, and extra validation of the arguments agents generate (e.g. ensure a file path exists inside the project).
 4. **Works anywhere MCP works:** Cursor, Windsurf, Cline, etc
-5. **And more:** strip ANSI codes/control characters, `.env` file loading, define secrets without checking them in, etc
+5. **And More:** strip ANSI codes/control characters, `.env` file loading, define required secrets without checking them in, etc

 ## Quick Start